bgupt/OQC/README.md

-This is the README file for tests.

-The repository contains two files:
+This repository contains two files:

     (1): functions.py: This file contains the function definitions needed to solve parts 1-4 of the coding challenge.
          For the convenience there are four different functions defined for each of the 4 parts.
 In addition there are